Fine Art Insurance

 What is Fine Art Insurance?

-Fine Art Insurance is a specialised insurance policy designed to protect valuable artwork, collectibles, and antiques against risks like theft, damage, fire, and accidental loss.
-It offers tailored coverage based on the artwork’s appraised value.
+Fine Art Insurance is a tailored insurance policy specialised to protect valuable artwork, antiques and collectables against the risks of theft, loss, damage or fire.
+These policies offer cover based on the true value of the artwork.

 Why is Fine Art Insurance important for collectors and galleries?